Plantar Fasciitis Treatment | Utah County

 Is Surgery Ever Necessary to Treat Plantar Fasciitis?

 If the above treatments don’t make the necessary improvement after a year, surgery may come into the conversation.
-There are two types of surgeries we may use at Foot & Ankle Clinics of Utah.
+There are two types of surgeries we may use at Precision Foot and Ankle.
 These are rarely necessary.

-• Gastronemius recession — This surgery lengthens the calf muscles.
+• Gastrocnemius Recession — This surgery lengthens the calf muscles.
 Tight calf muscles put additional stress on the plantar fascia.

 What Can I Do to Prevent Plantar Fasciitis from Developing?